Influencer Marketing in Public Relations with Emily Riley

-In this candid interview with Emily Riley, CEO and Founder at Riley Strategic — which provides competitive positioning, marketing, product roadmap planning, thought leadership, analyst and public relations advisory services to client — she shares all kinds of details about working with social media influencers and social media marketing best practices
+In this candid interview with Emily Riley, CEO and Founder at Riley Strategic – which provides competitive positioning, marketing, product roadmap planning, thought leadership, analyst, and public relations agency services to clients – she shares all kinds of details about working with social media influencers and social media marketing best practices

 6:04 – Emily Riley talks about why she joined Jupiter Research and provides a background on the company.

 6:40 – Riley discusses the top-line findings of Jupiter Research’s social marketing report called “Marketing to Influentials” and what their initial expectations were when they started the research, “We wanted to know if all the social marketing tools out there have essentially given these classic influentials a bigger voice, or if there is a different group of people that are taking advantage of social marketing tools that are influential in a different way.”

 7:22 – Riley talks about what a combination influential is, how important they are, how they fit into the report, and how to market to them.

 8:29 – Riley explains a purchase funnel, how it relates to the influentials described in her report, and how online influencers shape popular opinion.